cannandev/cf-ex-drupal8/README.md

 "root" in question is the root user _within_ the container.
 Should we need to add dependencies in the future, we can use `bin/composer require` as described in Composer's [docs](https://getcomposer.org/doc/03-cli.md#require).

+If the installation exits with a list of "Problems", or the error "Your lock file does not contain a compatible set of packages", please run `bin/composer update`.
+This will pull and install the latest compatible packages.
+If asked "Do you trust [package]...", type `y` and enter to allow these plugins.

 Next, we can start our application: